dlu-ch/dlb/doc/usage.rst

 PyCharm integration
 -------------------

-If you use `PyCharm`_ to edit (and/or run and debug) your :term:`dlb scripts <script>` you can take advantage of the integrated referral to external HTML documentation: Place the caret in the editor on a dlb object (anything except a module) --- e.g. between the ``P`` and the ``a`` of ``dlb.fs.Path`` --- and press :kbd:`Shift+F1` or :kbd:`Ctrl+Q` to show the HTML documentation in you web browser.
+If you use `PyCharm`_ to edit (and/or run and debug), your :term:`dlb scripts <script>` you can take advantage of the integrated referral to external HTML documentation: Place the caret in the editor on a dlb object (anything except a module) --- e.g. between the ``P`` and the ``a`` of ``dlb.fs.Path`` --- and press :kbd:`Shift+F1` or :kbd:`Ctrl+Q` to show the HTML documentation in your web browser.

-Configuration (as of PyCharm 2019.3):
+Configuration (as of PyCharm 2020.1):
-Add the following documentation URLs in the dialog :menuselection:`Tool --> External Documentation`:
+Add the following documentation URLs in the settings page :menuselection:`Tool --> External Documentation`:

 +-------------------+---------------------------------------------------------------------------------+
 | Module Name       | URL/Path Pattern                                                                |